fenglinglwb/EDT/README.md

 ---

-We will made the code and well-trained models publicly available.
+We will make codes, well-trained models as well as visual examples publicly available.